Vasileia-Apostolou/Beauty_Bounty/README.md

 * Contact costumer service via email or call
 * Connect with the people of Beauty Bounty through social media

+### Research
+I researched tutorial on e-commerse stores with Python and Django on [YouTube](https://www.youtube.com/) and [Udemy](https://www.udemy.com/), to get a general idea of the functionality that was needed to be implemented for this project.
+Most of my code was taken from Udemy's E-commerce Website Project.

 ### Testing